aws-samples/aws-serverless-security-workshop/docs/03-input-validation/README.md

 Once we have created our model, we need to apply it to our customizations/post method.

 1. Within the API Gateway Console, click on CustomizeUnicorns, **Resources**
-2. Click under /customizations --> **POST** method
+1. Click under /customizations --> **POST** method

 	![Customizations ](images/06_customizations.png)
 1. Click on **Method Request**
-2. Under **Request Validator**, click on the pencil to edit it.
+1. Under **Request Validator**, click on the pencil to edit it.
 Select **Validate Body**.
 Then, click on the tick to confirm the change.
-3. Under **Request Body**, click on **Add model** with the following values:
+1. Under **Request Body**, click on **Add model** with the following values:
 	- Content type: `application/json`
 	- Model name: `CustomizationPost`
-4. Click to the tick to confirm.
+1. Click to the tick to confirm.

 	![Method Execution](images/06_method_execution.png)

-On step number 2 you might have notice that we can also validate QueryStrings and body + query  strings.
+	> On step number 2 you might have noticed that we can also validate query parameters and request headers in addition to request body.
 This is really useful when our application uses both at the same time and we want to have complex validations.
 If you want to find more information, [here](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-method-request-validation.html) is our documentation about this.

-Now it's time to deploy and test!
-Go to the Actions menu and click on **Deploy API**.
-Select `dev` as the *Deployment stage* and confirm by clicking **Deploy**.
+	1. Now it's time to deploy and test!
+Go to the **Actions** menu and click on **Deploy API**.
+Select `dev` as the **Deployment stage** and confirm by clicking **Deploy**.

 ## Module 3B: Test your Validation